 Dr. Beattey's latest research publication examines whether legal decision-makers are able to make valid judgments about a defendant's culpable mental state at the time of the offense.

-Dr. Beattey's current research focuses on the long-term impacts of child abuse and neglect; lay judgments of mental states in the legal context; sex offender policy; evidence-based clinical and legal decision-making; public health policy; extreme political violence and professional ethics.
+Dr. Beattey's research focuses on lay judgments of mental states in the legal context; sex offender policy; evidence-based clinical and legal decision-making; public health policy; extreme political violence; and professional ethics.